Language is arguably our most crucially human attribute, and Linguistics is the systematic study of human language.

 Interviews and Written Assessment

-Interviews are an important part of the selection process.
+Interviews are another important part of the selection process.
 Candidates invited for interview will have two interviews, each lasting 20-25 minutes.
-One will be a subject interview, with the director of Studies in Linguistics and another linguist.
+One will be a subject interview, with the Director of Studies in Linguistics and another linguist.
 The other will be a more general academic interview with two other College Fellows who may be language experts or may work in another subject.